 Key information.
-For glossary and expla natory notes, see Appendix A. Text in blue that is underlined like this is a link to further information, within this document or elsewhere.
-Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 10 February 2025 Policy published on school website 15 March 2025 Policy contact Sarah Reddington, Academy Head Amendments after determination DfE school number 878-2421 Age range 4-11 primary school Early Years provision From the age of 3 Type of school Academy Admission authority Link Academy Trust Normal round intake Reception PAN for 2026-27 7 Priority for children to another setting Teign School Priority for children from another setting Hennock School Pre-school Designated religious character No Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+For glossary and explan

+link to further information, within this document or elsewhere.

+Policy consultation period 9 November 2024 to 10 January 2025

+Policy determined 10 February 2025

+Policy published on school website by 15 March 2025

+Policy contact Sarah Reddington, Academy Head

+Amendments after determination

+DfE school number 878-2421

+Age range 4-11 primary school

+Early Years provision 1 From the age of 3

+Type of school Academy

+Admission authority Link Academy Trust

+Normal round intake Reception

+PAN for 2026-27 7

+Priority for children to another setting 2 Teign School

+Priority for children from another setting Hennock School Pre-school

+Designated religious character No

+Priority according to faith No

+Admissions catchment area Yes - see below

+Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area

+School uniform Yes

+Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.

 Supplementary Information Form Yes - only to be used for exceptional need priority.
+See below

-See below When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted Decision 16 April 2026 • When to submit an appeal from 15 May 2026 or from 20 school days after the refusal Deadline to submit appeal 31 May 2026.
+When to apply, normal round 15 November 2025 to 15 January 2026. late applications accepted 4

+Decision 16 April 2026

+When to submit an appeal from 15 May 2026 or from 20 school days after the refusal 5

+Deadline to submit appeal 6 31 May 2026.
 Later appeals accepted.

-Deadline to hear appeal 24 July 2026 When to apply, in-year from 1 June 2026 for Year Groups 1 to 6 from 1 September 2026 for Reception Decision within 15 school days of an application • When to submit an appeal at any time after refusal Deadline to submit appeal there is no deadline Deadline to hear appeal within 30 school days of the appeal submission
+Deadline to hear appeal 24 July 2026

+When to apply, in-year from 1 June 2026 for Year Groups 1 to 6

+when to арріу, пі-уеа ї from 1 September 2026 for Reception

+Decision

+from 1 September 2026 for Reception

+• Decision from 1 September 2026 for Reception within 15 school days of an application

-&lt;sup>1 All children must apply for admission to the school.
+1 All children must apply for admission to the school.
 This includes children at any Early Years setting.

-&lt;sup>2 A receiving school names 'feeder' schools in its own admissions policy.
+2 A receiving school names 'feeder' schools in its own admissions policy.
 This can change from one year to the next.

-&lt;sup>3 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
+3 The LA will provide free transport for eligible Devon-resident children where the primary or infant school is further than a walking distance of 2 miles.
 See Devon's Education Transport Policy for full details of eligibility.

-&lt;sup>4 Late applications, made after the closing date, are considered after all timely applications.
+4 Late applications, made after the closing date, are considered after all timely applications.
 All places may have been offered to timely applications.
 Parents can make a case that they were unable to apply on time and if that is accepted the application will be considered as timely if possible.

-&lt;sup>5 Parents can submit appeals sooner than this but must have at least 20 school days to prepare an appeal if they wish.
+5 Parents can submit appeals sooner than this but must have at least 20 school days to prepare an appeal if they wish.

-&lt;sup>6 Where possible, normal round appeals submitted after the deadline will be heard by 24 July.
+6 Where possible, normal round appeals submitted after the deadline will be heard by 24 July.
 If that isn't possible, they will be heard within 40 school days of the appeal form being submitted.
 This may be after the autumn term has begun.